Training & Employment

 The Diagnosis and Assessment Program at South County Psychiatry

-The Assessment Program at SCP was originally founded over 25 years ago in coordination with Brown University as the MIDAS Project (Methods to Improve Diagnostic Assessment and Services), which seeks to integrate research methodology into routine clinical practice.
+The Assessment Program at SCP was originally founded over 30 years ago in coordination with Brown University as the MIDAS Project (Methods to Improve Diagnostic Assessment and Services), which seeks to integrate research methodology into routine clinical practice.
 This project recently migrated to a private practice setting at SCP.
 It now represents the largest existing clinical epidemiological study using standardized measures that has been conducted in routine clinical practice.
 Centered around rigorous clinical training, the project has amassed over 9,000 individual participants across 3 data sets of psychiatric outpatients, partial hospital patients, and pre-surgical assessments of bariatric surgery candidates.
 We are currently in the process of establishing a fourth, largely unstudied sample of patients referred for treatment at the intensive outpatient level,a largely unstudied but increasingly accessed level of care in US healthcare settings.

 Trainees have been an integral part of the MIDAS project since its inception.
 Our goals are to provide superior training in psychiatric diagnosis, assessment, and clinical interpretation to doctoral students seeking additional training in clinical assessment methods as integrated into clinical practice.
-Trainees will complete rigorous training in the administration of the following measures/assessment procedures:
+Practicum students will complete rigorous training in the administration of the following measures/assessment procedures:

 - Structured Clinical Interview for DSM-IV & 5 (SCID)